 The baryonic ICM within the cluster forms the enclosed mass, and it causes the galaxies situated within the cluster to weigh more.
-The galaxies therefore behave as if their mass has increased above their luminous mass 2.
+The galaxies therefore behave as if their mass has increased above their luminous mass (This results into an anomaly, since the ICM which forms the enclosed mass was invisible and its presence remained unknown before space-based X-ray astronomy gained importance.
+Therefore, the only solution to this anomaly was to consider that either the galaxies or the cluster possessed more mass than the optically visible luminous mass).
 However, if ICM is not present within the cluster, then the orbital and the escape velocities of the orbiting galaxies will be according to the mass of the galaxies only.